21st Annual Animation Show of Shows Press Release

 The program is rounded out by Gil Alkabetz’s Rubicon, a frenetic and very funny hand-drawn animation based on the classic riddle about how to ferry a wolf, a sheep, and a cabbage across a river without something getting eaten.
 In addition to the slapstick, the film also serves as a parable about the convoluted nature of political negotiations, specifically those related to the Middle East.

 The program also includes two mini-documentaries about the creative process featuring Alkabetz and Amit Cohen & Ido Shapira (Hounds).

-THE 21ST ANNUAL ANIMATION SHOW OF SHOWS has a running time of 83 minutes and includes 10 films, three of which have qualified for 2020 Academy Award® consideration†.
+THE 21ST ANNUAL ANIMATION SHOW OF SHOWS has a running time of 83 minutes and includes 10 films, one of which Daughter has been nominated for the Best Animated Short Film for the 92nd Academy Awards®.
 The complete lineup is: